Who Is This Credit Card Best For?

 If you’re not already in the Best Western Rewards program, you’ll need to sign up.
 This will ensure the points from your card go to your rewards account.
 Best Western Rewards members receive a separate 10 points per $1 on hotel stays whether they have the credit card or not.

-Airline partners you can transfer points to include:
+Airline partners that you can transfer points to include:

 - Aer Lingus